 I cannot stress enough that of all the materials at your disposal as you prepare, your course textbook/eBook is the most important and will contain all the answers to the questions you will be asked on the exam.

 Even if you are someone who skims through information while reading, rather take the time to read every in it thoroughly.

 Don’t forget to know your anatomy

-Lots of students who take on a personal training certification don’t come into their studies with any kind of fitness background.
+Many students who take on a personal training certification don’t come into their studies with any fitness background.

-For those of you who are true rookies, it’s important to understand that knowing anatomy is one of the core principles to help you achieve your certification.
+For true rookies, it’s important to understand that knowing anatomy is one of the core principles to help you achieve your certification.

-And while the textbooks do cover all the important information, it doesn’t hurt to include some anatomy studies into your preparation.
+And while the textbooks cover all the important information, including some anatomy studies in your preparation doesn’t hurt.

-Don’t forget to download the chapter reference sheet with excellent online sources where you can learn all about anatomy.
+Don’t forget to download the chapter reference sheet with excellent online sources to learn anatomy.